olls/attack-on-blocks/README.md

 ### Playing the game ###

 * Clone the repository
-* Install the required libraries
+* Install the required libraries (See Above)
-* Run 'SPACE INVADERS.py'
+* Run 'Play The Game.py'

 ### Core Contributors ###